XxUnkn0wnxX/TetraFusion-1.3.py/README.md

 - **Enter**: Start the game from the main menu.
 - **Hold (default: C)**: Hold the current tetromino for later use.
 - **Mouse Click (Subwindow)**: Adjust volume, skip tracks, or interact with on-screen buttons.
-- **Gamepad Support**: Joystick navigation and button mapping for key actions.
+- **Gamepad Support**: Dpad navigation and button mapping for key actions.

 ### Screens Overview